HrshitSoni/HrshitSoni/README.md

 - 👋 Hi, I’m @HrshitSoni
-- 👀 I’m interested in .NET and software and webapp developemt for windows and android (maily windows)
+- 👀 I’m interested in .NET,software and webapp developemt
 - 🌱 I’m currently learning .NET
 - 💞️ I’m Intresend in problem solving and would love to learn new things
-- 📫 How to reach me You can reach me via email - soniharshit1977@gmail.com
+- 📫 How to reach me => You can reach me via email - soniharshit1977@gmail.com

 <!---
 HrshitSoni/HrshitSoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.